Rabbinic stance on Bar Kokhba revolt: Participation of Rabbi Akiva's students in the revolt

 According to Jewish sources, Rabbi Akiva had 24,000 students who died in a short period between Passover and Shavuot, because they did not show proper respect for one another.

 Most researchers argue that since the Geonic period it was accepted in Judaism that Rabbi Akiva's students died at the hands of the Roman army.
 They rely on the Spanish version of Rav Sherira Gaon's Epistle which states: "And Rabbi Akiva raised many students, and there was a religious persecution [killing by the government] of Rabbi Akiva's students."

-Rav Saadia Gaon in his commentary to the verse in Daniel (11:33) "And those of the people who understand shall instruct many; yet they shall stumble by the sword and by flame, by captivity and by spoil, many days", that this refers to the sword deaths of Rabbi Akiva and Rabbi Judah ben Baba during Bar Kokhba's revolt, the flame is the burning of Rabbi Hanina ben Teradyon, the captivity is Rabbi Meir, and the spoil mentioned by Rabbi Ishmael.
+Rav Saadia Gaon in his commentary to the verse in Daniel (11:33) "And those of the people who understand shall instruct many; yet they shall stumble by the sword and by flame, by captivity and by spoil, many days", that this refers to the sword deaths of Rabbi Akiva and Rabbi Judah ben Baba during the Bar Kokhba Revolt, the flame is the burning of Rabbi Hanina ben Teradyon, the captivity is Rabbi Meir, and the spoil mentioned by Rabbi Ishmael.
 All these sages participated in the failed revolt, whose purpose was to test Israel.

-Today, researchers such as Samuel Safrai, Aaron Oppenheimer, and Samuel Abramsky hold the view that Rabbi Akiva's students participated in Bar Kokhba's revolt and died in battle.
+Today, researchers such as Samuel Safrai, Aaron Oppenheimer, and Samuel Abramsky hold the view that Rabbi Akiva's students participated in the Bar Kokhba Revolt and died in battle.
 This was also the view of Rabbis Zvi Yehuda Kook and his student Moshe Zvi Neriah, who cited additional Talmudic sources that Rabbi Akiva and his students supported and participated in the revolt, and were persecuted even after its suppression.

 Other scholars such as Gedaliah Alon believe they died of plague before the revolt, unrelated to it.